tibber/com.tibber.athom/README.md

 - Current price is [x] percent above average of the next [y] hours
 - Current price is one of today's lowest [x] prices
 - Current price is one of today's highest [x] prices
-- Consumption report (triggers when new data is available, normally once a week.
+- Consumption is reported (triggers when new data is available, normally once a week.
 Every hour if you have a Pulse device)
   &nbsp;